Black and white still image from A Taste Of Honey. A man stands behind a woman, who wears a blank expression.

 Northern Soul

-A Taste of Honey is part of Northern Soul, a special season curated by Clio Barnard for Bradford 2025 that celebrates Northern women in film.
+A Taste of Honey was part of Northern Soul, a special season curated by Clio Barnard for Bradford 2025 that celebrated Northern women in film.

 A near-classic of post adolescent confusion and longing.”